• Skip to primary navigation

 • Try changing the payment gateway while the request is in progress.

-Above we have seen how to perform mobile wallet testing, and after this, how we can validate one of the famous mobile Paytm ewallet test cases.
+Above, we have seen how to perform mobile wallet testing and how we can validate one of the famous mobile Paytm ewallet test cases.
 Before starting the ewallet test, we will mainly see the type of payment gateway testing required.

 What are the types of payment gateway testing?